ray2501/Tcl-Related-Link/README.md

 * [ycl](http://www.chiselapp.com/user/pooryorick/repository/ycl/) - short for Yorick's Computing tooLkit,
 is PYK's collection of miscellaneous procedures and programs.
 * [tcl-hacks](https://chiselapp.com/user/aspect/repository/tcl-hacks/index) - A repository of useful and/or interesting hacks in Tcl
+* [tclapps](https://github.com/tcltk/tclapps): a suite of small applications for Tcl useful as examples and in regular use to a large collection of Tcl programmers

 Object-oriented